 English:- 1 Reading (comprehension) paper and 1 Grammar, Punctuation and Spelling paper.

-Mathematics:- two 45-minute papers (one calculator and one non calculator) and a mental arithmetic task.
+Mathematics:- two 45-minute papers (both non calculator) and a mental arithmetic task.

-For more information about the year 6 SATs, try the following sites:
+For more information about the year 6 SATs, try the following site:

 Department For Education

 Some high-achieving students may also be entered for the Level 6 SATs in either maths or English or both.
 Visit our Level 6 SATs page for more information.